UMSKT/xpmgr/README.md

 https://github.com/UMSKT/xpmgr/releases

 ## Building
-Due to GitHub not wanting to cooperate with auto-building for Windows XP (who would have thought?), you need to build it yourself.

 Make sure Visual Studio 2017 or later is installed, with the v141_xp toolchain.
 Then, `git clone`, open in VS, build, done.